CarlosChicata/data_world_portfolio/Projects/POC/AWS_REST_API_of_serving_layer_from_data_lake/README.md

 My acceptance criterias are:

-* Management of access in specified endpoints in API by users.
+* Management of access in specified endpoints in API by users. :boom: __Note__ : Because the complexity to solve in this POC, i will it in version 2.
-* Management a validation credentials to autenticate the usage of API.
+* Management a validation credentials to autenticate the usage of API. :heavy_check_mark:
-* Management of access of data in data model associated this specified client.
+* Management of access of data in data model associated this specified client. :heavy_check_mark:
-* Mecanism to read data based of data model from data lake.
+* Mecanism to read data based of data model from data lake. :heavy_check_mark:
-* Mecanism to apply anonimization in sensitive data of data model. (optional)
+* Mecanism to apply anonimization in sensitive data of data model. (optional) :boom: __Note__ : Because the complexity to solve in this POC, i will it in version 2.

 ## Note about the problem context